rochellev/SprouterNative/README.md

 <br>

 ## Description
 Sprouter is an Android journaling app for plant lovers to document the growth and life of their plants.
 New growth!
-I created this app to explore React and to combine my love of plants with my passion for programming.
+I created this app to explore React Native and to combine my love of plants with my passion for programming.

 ## Minimum Viable Product (MVP)